manuelesvi/Literatura/Ayn Rand/Notes.md

 # Chapter 3 - The Top and The Bottom

 > Disunity, that’s the trouble.
-It’s my absolute opinion that in our complex industrial society, no business enterprise can succeed without sharing the burden of the problems of other enterprises.[^23]
+It’s my absolute opinion that in our complex industrial society, no business enterprise can succeed without sharing the burden of the problems of other enterprises.[^24]

+> “It’s been proved that every business depends upon every other business.” said Orren Boyle.
+“So everybody ought to share the burdens of everybody else.”[^25]

+> “My purpose”, said Orren Boyle, “is the preservation of a free economy.
+It’s generally conceded that free economy is now on trial.
+Unless it proves its social value and assumes its social responsibilities, the people won’t stand for it.
+If it doesn’t develop a public spirit, it’s done for, make no mistake about that.”[^26]

+> The only justification of private property is public service.[^27]

+> “When everybody agrees,” . . . “when people are unanimous, how does one man dare to dissent?
+By what right?
+That’s what I want to know– by what right?[^28]

+> “The public has a vital stake in natural resources, Jim, such as iron ore.
+The public can’t remain indifferent to reckless, selfish waste by an anti-social individual.
+After all, private property is a trusteeship held for the benefit of society as a whole.”[^29]

+> “There’s nothing more destructive than a monopoly, on the one hand.
+On the other, there’s the blight of unbridled competition . . .
+The proper course is always, in my opinion, in the middle.
+So it is, I think, the duty of society to snip the extremes, now isn’t it?”[^30]

+> “If everybody could pull for a common purpose, then nobody would have to be hurt!”[^31]

+[^24] p.
+48
+[^25] p.
+49
+[^26] p.
+49
+[^27] p.
+49
+[^28] p.
+49
+[^29] p.
+50
+[^30] p.
+50
-[^23] p.
-24
+[^31] p.
+51